Best Serger | Top 10 Sergers for Sewing Clothes

 Singer SO230 Serger

 If you’re really on a budget for your serger you might take a look at the Singer SO230.
-It’s currently the cheapest Serger I could find on Amazon and still has a good amount of features and sports the reputable Singer Sewing Brand.
-It’s comparable to the Brother 1034D serger in that it stitches 1300 stitcher per minute.
-It also uses 2,3, or 3 thread.
-Reviews claim that it’s relatively quiet and smooth although it does have some trouble with heavy duty fabrics.
+It’s currently the cheapest Serger I could find on Amazon and still has many features and sports the reputable Singer Sewing Brand.
+It’s comparable to the Brother 1034D serger in that it stitches 1300 stitches per minute.
+Reviews claim that it’s relatively quiet and smooth, although it does have some trouble with heavy-duty fabrics.
 Others have complained that it was difficult to find parts to repair it.
-Get more info on this sewing machine or buy it HERE.

 Singer Pro Finish Serger

 Another Singer machine!!!
-The Singer ProFinish is another machine comparable to the Brother 1034D and Janome 8933 above at a similar price point of around $318 at this article was published.
-It has 2,3,4 thread capability, adjustable stitch length, and free arm which allows you to easily sew cuffs or sleeves.
+The Singer ProFinish Serger sewing machine is another machine comparable to the Brother 1034D and Janome 8933 above at a similar price point of around $318 at this article was published.
+It has 2,3,4 thread capability, adjustable stitch length, and free arm, allowing you to sew cuffs or sleeves easily.
 It stitches at a comparable 1300 stitches per minute, has adjustable stitch length & width, and a color coded threading system to help get the machine threaded every time.
-It’s a bit more advanced then the Singer SO230 above so if Singer is your brand for sewing machines then you might give the Singer ProFinish Serger a hard look.
-Get more info on this machine or purchase it HERE.
+It’s a bit more advanced then the Singer SO230 above so if Singer is your brand for different machines then you might give the Singer ProFinish Serger a hard look.

 7. Juki MO-1000 Serger